pdimens/harpy/Modules/Simulate/simulate-variants.md

 | `--indel-size-alpha` | `-a` | float |  2.0 | Exponent Alpha for power-law-fitted indel size distribution|
 | `--indel-size-constant` | `-l` | float | 0.5 | Exponent constant for power-law-fitted indel size distribution |
 | `--snp-gene-constraints` | `-y` | string | | How to constrain randomly simulated SNPs {`noncoding`,`coding`,`2d`,`4d`} when using `--genes`|

-!!!warning SNPs can be slow
-Given software limitations, simulating many SNPs (>10,000) will be noticeably slower than the other variant types.
-!!!

 ==- inversions
 ### inversion